 Each site received funding for first-year costs of a project manager and half the cost of their specialist FDAC team.
 The local authorities matched this funding from local sources.

 Coventry FDAC opened in October 2015.
-Their FDAC team developed out of an existing local authority court-based assessment service (CBAS) using funding to build in the FDAC multi-disciplinary specialisms.
-Alongside children’s service Public Health has contributed resources to the service and continues to champion the FDAC model.
+Their FDAC team developed out of an existing local authority court-based assessment service, CBAS, using funding to build in the FDAC multi-disciplinary specialisms.
+Alongside Children’s Services, Public Health has contributed resources to the service and continues to champion the FDAC model.
 Coventry FDAC is also piloting Early FDAC.

 South West Peninsula